yugimamidi/git-started-windows/README.md

 ## Install TortoiseGit

+Install TortoiseGit if you haven't already.

+Either:

+- Install with Chocolatey - see [Get Setup With Chocolatey](https://github.com/denisecase/get-setup-with-chocolatey)
-Install TortoiseGit from <https://tortoisegit.org/>.
+- OR Install TortoiseGit from <https://tortoisegit.org/>.
 TortoiseGit integrates with Windows File Explorer, making it fast and easy to execute most of the typical Git commands used every day.

 ## Transferring Files